calbertofilho/Snake_sOnJavaIsland/README.md

-# Snake_sOnJavaIsland
+# Snake's On Java Island
-Snake game with graphical representation of tiles, snake's body, head and tail, a prey and a random scenery generator
+<h5>Snake's game with graphical representation of tiles, snake's body, head and tail, a prey and a random scenery generator</h5>